 But it was the first time in my life as I spent two hours in a castle walking barefoot.
 The system was quite simple.
 At the entrance (that was quite distant from the exit), we were given plastic bags, which we were supposed to carry during the whole visit.
 At the exit, we put back shoes on and returned the bags.

 The other surprise was that there was absolutely no furniture or other stuff of historical value displayed on the premises.
 Thus, to our disappointment, we had no insights into the way how daily life looked like in the castle.
 Still, the castle underwent restoration work for several years and reopened to the public only in 2015.
-Maybe in the future, some of its chambers will be equipped with furniture and objects of daily use.
+Maybe in the future, some of its chambers will be equipped at least with some objects of daily use.
 We shall see.

 The whole fun was, however, about walking long corridors, climbing steps that got steeper and steeper, the higher it was.
 The most difficult was the paths and steep stairs in the main keep.
 And we were not alone – there were hundreds of Japanese taking the same way.
 (Making photos I tried to find a spot that was not crowded so that what you see on pictures may be misguiding).